viamrobotics/docs/docs/installation/_index.md

 1. Once you have followed the steps on the setup instructions, `viam-server` is installed and running.
    Wait for confirmation that your computer has successfully connected.

-By default, `viam-server` will start automatically when your system boots, but you can [change this behavior](/installation/manage/) if desired.

 {{% /tab %}}
 {{% tab name="Windows" %}}